sym | po | sium & Ha | cka | thon

 Keynote by Audrey Tang, former Digital Minister of Taiwan

-The symposium opens with our international guests Audrey Tang, former Digital Minister of Taiwan, and E. Glen Weyl, American economist at Microsoft Research and founder of RadicalxChange.
-Together with an international community of authors, they co-wrote the visionary book Plurality: The Future of Collaborative Technology and Democracy.
-In it, they highlight technology not as a threat but as a driving force for democratic participation and social collaboration.
+The symposium opened with contributions by international guests Audrey Tang, former Digital Minister of Taiwan, and E. Glen Weyl, American economist at Microsoft Research and founder of RadicalxChange.
+Together with an international community of authors, they co-authored the visionary book Plurality: The Future of Collaborative Technology and Democracy.
+In their contributions, they framed technology not as a threat, but as a driver of democratic participation and social collaboration, thereby setting the conceptual foundation for the days that followed.

-For two days, the Moovy symposium & hackathon will provide an inspiring space for exchange and networking – with the aim of setting concrete impulses for the future of culture and digitality.
+Over two days, the symposium and hackathon offered an inspiring space for exchange and connection.
+The aim was to generate concrete impulses for the future of culture and digitality and to collaboratively develop sustainable, democratic, and commons-oriented digital perspectives for the arts and cultural sector.